Dalby Forest: Recreation

 The Kaiser Chiefs were due to play at the venue in the summer of 2020, but had to cancel due to the COVID-19 pandemic.
-Will Young and James Morrison were also due to play that year too as part of the Forest Live 2020 concert series.
+Will Young and James Morrison were also due to play that year as part of the Forest Live 2020 concert series.

 Long term plan

 Forestry England, who maintain and conserve the forest and its facilities, have a long term plan for sustainability.
 It includes: